deciduously/tictactoe-hs/haskell-in-english.md

 What's super interesting is that these higher-kinded types work like *type-level functions*.
 Try that in Java.
 What else have we used that has a type that looks like this?
 Why, our new best friend the IO monad of course!
 It can be an `IO ()` or an `IO Int` or anything you like, but it's still an IO monad, with kind `* -> *` until it's specified further.
 It turns out `Maybe` is *also* a monad, but instead of contextualizing the scary mutable outside world, we're just contextualizing nullability.
 The monad-ness is going to allow us to operate on the contained type while still ensuring we're keeping it inside a `Maybe` no matter what.
 There are, though, higher-kinded types which aren't monads as well.
 It's cool stuff, but not at all important for this program.

 Alright, armed with at least some of that knowledge we can take a look at `Board $ replicate 9 nothing`.
 This is nice and neat in that even though it looks a little incantation-y, it's got a nice simple ring to it - it almost reads like English.
 It's almost like reading a sentence, or at least pseudocode.
 Before going forward you'll want to know about `$` - this is just function application with different precedence/associativity rules.
 Its `Board(replicate 9 nothing)`.
-It seems redundant at first but the low precedence and right-associativity let you omit parens: `f $ g $ h x  =  f (g (h x))`[^3].
+It seems redundant at first but the low precedence and right-associativity let you omit parens: `f $ g $ h x  =  f (g (h x))`.
 It looks funky but if I recall it felt natural pretty quickly.
 Buckle up because there's a little more token soup below.
 Haskell is not shy about esoteric operators.

 `replicate 9 nothing` isn't too hard to tease apart.
 Function application is just via spaces in Haskell (it's a function-oriented language after all), so we're calling `replicate` with the arguments `9` and `Nothing` instead of `replicate(9, Nothing)`.
 And `Board` wanted a list of `Maybe Player`s.  `replicate` makes uses the first argument to decide how many "replicas" of the 2nd to make, and returns them as a list.
 Which is what we said a `Board` held.
 Okay, cool, so a `freshBoard` is a `Board` has nine cells that *can* hold a `Player` but don't currently: